rls-moe/secl/README.md

 A non-formal specification can be found at [hackmd](https://hackmd.io/s/rylGmiXr-) or in this repository under SPECS.md (hackmd might be more up-to-date than SPECS.md)

+### Breaking Changes

+Version `v0.9.5` will break serialization as the string type will now escape it's literal output on it's own.
+If you rely on Literal() to read a string, keep this in mind.
+This version also changes some semantics inside the parser which might lead to unexpected results in various applications but it should largely remain compatible with existing code.

 ## Introduction

 ### Strings